-Progress bar enables your survey participants to see their progress and denotes the percentage of survey loaded.
+Progress bar denotes the percentage of survey loaded.
+It enables respondents to get an idea of the number of questions they have already viewed.
 It helps them better manage their time while answering a survey.

 The progress bar calculates the percentage based on the total number of pages in the survey, irrespective of whether all pages are shown to the respondent.
 For a single page survey, the progress bar will show 100% loaded.
 Hence, we recommend using the progress bar for multi-page surveys only.
 The system recalculates the percentage each time a survey page is submitted by clicking on the 'Next' or 'Submit' buttons.